 In 1962, IIC set up a Research Council for Cultural Studies, which was recognised as an Associated Institution of UNESCO for carrying out programmes under its Major Project III on ‘Mutual Appreciation of Eastern and Western Cultural Values’.
 In 1962, the Centre also set up a Council for Social Development, initially as a study group, to focus on issues in social development.
 As the activities of the Council for Social Development developed, in 1970 it was considered advisable to register it as a separate entity.
-Now the Council for Social Development is a sister institution of the Centre.
+Now, the Council for Social Development is a sister institution of the Centre.

 In 1975, the Centre initiated a two-year project entitled ‘The Himalaya’ which was directed by the then Director Shri J.S.
 Lall.
 From 1976 to 1985, Shri I.J.
 Bahadur Singh headed ‘The Other India’ project to examine the status of people of Indian descent abroad and their relations with India.
 This continued into the Diaspora Project in 2000–2001 under the chairmanship of Dr. L.M.
 Singhvi.
 In 1992, Dr. Subhash Kashyap led a Constitution of India Project.
 All these activities resulted in publications.
 IIC also gave affiliation to Shri P.C.
-Chatterjee for his ICSSR Senior Fellowship on ‘Secular Values in Secular India’ and to Professor Ramchandra Gandhi for a UGC Senior Fellowship.
+Chatterjee for his ICSSR Senior Fellowship on ‘Secular Values in Secular India’ and to Professor Ramachandra Gandhi for a UGC Senior Fellowship.

 IIC organised another set of structured programmes which ran for several years under the chairmanship of Dr. Malcolm S. Adiseshiah, a Life Trustee, covering a wide range of economic subjects.
-The seminar on ‘Mid-Year Review of the Economy’, initiated by him in 1975, has been an important annual feature of the Centre ever since.
+The seminar on the ‘Mid-Year Review of the Economy’, initiated by him in 1975, has been an important annual feature of the Centre ever since.
 Shri R.C.
 Dutt, Honorary Treasurer of the Centre for a long time, led the Social Affairs Group.
-A number of publications resulted in the activities of these groups.
-A significant project undertaken was the India–Bangladesh Dialogue, in collaboration with the Centre for Policy Dialogue, Dhaka, held in two phases from 2005.
+A number of publications resulted from the activities of these groups.
+A significant project undertaken was the India–Bangladesh Dialogue, in collaboration with the Centre for Policy Dialogue, Dhaka, and the Centre for Policy Research, New Delhi, held in two phases from 2005.